Finance & Accounting

 The world of finance and accounting has long since moved on from pen-and-paper ledgers and other financial records to computerized data.
 And because every organization has finances to manage, every organization has something to gain from state-of-the-art financial data solutions!

-Why do financial professionals need their data (stock prices and other financial assets) to be as up-to-date as possible?
+Financial professionals need their data to be as up-to-date as possible.
+Because:

-2.)
-Allow data-savvy financiers to outsmart their competitors with more up-to-date information.
+- Data-savvy financiers can outsmart their competitors with more up-to-date information.

 Conventional data analytics tools, such as Excel and Google Sheets, are capable of running real-time analytics if employed in the right way.
-In particular, these types of data can be automatically pulled into Excel:
+Chat With Us About Real Time Analytics

 For decades, predicting financial results such as revenue, expenses, and cash flows was a pseudoscientific guessing game.
 However, the Machine Learning literature has provided us with sophisticated predictive algorithms to improve the accuracy of our financial forecasting.
 If your organization struggles to accurately forecast future outcomes, predictive analytics is for you.